 Annual fees: There are plenty of cards with 0% introductory APRs that don’t have annual fees, but some, like the Blue Cash Preferred® Card from American Express (Review), charge an annual fee in exchange for earning more rewards (Rates & Fees).

-Balance transfer fee: The best balance transfer cards have no balance transfer fees ever, like the Navy Federal Credit Union Platinum Card.
+Balance transfer fee: The best balance transfer cards have no balance transfer fees ever, like the Navy Federal Credit Union Platinum Card (Review).
 Some charge no transfer fees for a certain period after account opening.